istio/istio.io/content/en/blog/2019/webhook/index.md

 will not be able to alter the webhook configurations.

-1. Before configuring a webhook, `istioctl` will verify the webhook server is up and that the certificate chain used by the webhook server is valid, which reduces the errors caused by an unready server and by invalid certificates.
+1. Before configuring a webhook, `istioctl` will verify the webhook server is up and that the certificate chain used by the webhook server is valid.
+This reduces the errors that can occur before a server is ready or has invalid certificates.

-To try this new feature, please follow its [user guide](/docs/setup/security/webhook).
+To try this new feature, refer to the [Istio webhook management task](/docs/setup/security/webhook).